THE SACRAMENTS OF INITIATION: The Foundation of Every Christian Life

 In Latin-Rite Catholic churches, usually the bishop is the ordinary minister of this sacrament.
 In certain circumstances a parish priest may administer it after having received permission from the bishop.
 In the case of adult converts, this permission is automatic.
 In Eastern-Rite Catholic churches, the usual minister of this sacrament is the parish priest.
 When the bishop does not administer the sacrament personally, his presence is represented by the sacred chrism or myron, which the bishop blesses on Holy Thursday each year.

-St. Thomas the Apostle Catholic Church offers the Sacrament of Confirmation to children in their third year of high school.
-Preparation for the Sacrament takes place within the context of the Quest program.
+St. Thomas the Apostle Catholic Church offers the Sacrament of Confirmation to high school teens in the spring of their sophomore year or later.
+Preparation for the Sacrament takes place within the context of the Journey program.
+This process involves completing two years of preparation which can be done during any two years in high school, but is most commonly done freshmen and sophomore year.
 For more information, please contact the Director of High School and Young Adult Ministry at (630) 355-8980 ext.
 117.